Lucknow: Central government offices

 Since 1 May 1963, Lucknow has been the headquarters of the Central Command of the Indian Army, before which it was the headquarters of Eastern Command.

 Lucknow also houses a branch office of National Investigation Agency which is responsible for combating terrorist activities in India.
 It oversees five states of Bihar, Madhya Pradesh, Uttarakhand, Jharkhand and Chhattisgarh for Naxal and terrorist activities.

-The Commission of Railway Safety of India, under the Ministry of Civil Aviation, has its head office in the Northeast Railway Compound in Lucknow.
+The Commission of Railway Safety of India, under the Ministry of Civil Aviation, formerly had its head office in the Northeast Railway Compound in Lucknow.

 Infrastructure

 The development of infrastructure in the city is overseen by Lucknow Development Authority (LDA), which comes under the Housing Department of Uttar Pradesh government.
 The Divisional Commissioner of Lucknow acts as the ex-officio chairman of LDA, whereas a vice-chairman, a government-appointed IAS officer, looks after the daily matters of the authority.
 The current vice-chairman of the Lucknow Development Authority is IAS Akshay Tripathi.
 LDA prepared the Lucknow master plan 2031.